 Moreover, you can find this process in indigenous cultures around the world.
 The Shamanic Journey process comes from a diverse body of knowledge known as Shamanism (1).

 In many ancient traditions, reality has four levels or planes.
 There are three levels of non-ordinary reality.
 These are the upper, lower, and middle worlds.
-Then, we have the default plane of ordinary reality, where we start our journey of life.
+Then, we have the default plane of everyday existence, where we start our journey of life.

-Additionally, “non-ordinary” reality gives us access to other spirit beings.
+Additionally, “non-ordinary” reality teaches us about other spirit beings.
 These spirit guides are those who help us understand our spiritual journey.
 The goal of your first journey is to meet these spiritual guides.
+Whether these entities are separate living things or manifestations of the subconscious mind is still a debatable issue.

 What is Shamanism?